 Long breed dogs can either have coarse fur or smooth fur.
 If your dog's coat is more coarse, ensure that you brush their fur out with a pin brush and a smooth bristle brush.

 Starting along the back, shave your dog moving the clippers from your dog's shoulder blades toward his tail.
 Slowly work your way around your dog's sides and chest/belly, clipping in the same direction.
 From there, shave your dog's legs with the clippers moving from the shoulder/hip down toward the paw.

 For the long fur between your dog's toes, you can actually pull the fur up in between each toe so that it sticks straight up and clip it that way.
 This is far easier than trying actually clip in between the toes and you will be far less likely to accidentally clip your dog or give your dog clipper burn.

-If your long coated dog is professionally groomed regularly, the sound and feel of a running clipper blade may be something that's familiar to them.
-What might not be as familiar, though, is the fact that they are at home and that might make them more unsure about the clippers.
-If your dog is nervous or anxious for you, pairing the sound and feel of the clippers with a high reward treat can be a great way to reassure your dog.
+If your dog is nervous or anxious, pairing the sound and feel of the clippers with a high reward treat can be a great way to reassure your dog.